-- 7.1.1 If a planning application is determined under delegation, the considerations relevant to determination are set out and assessed within a 'Report of Handling'.
-The Report of Handling also lists all the relevant plans and reports that were assessed and sets out a range of regulatory requirements and information. - 7.1.2 If a planning application is determined by the Regulatory Panel or full Council, the senior appointed officer (Planning Manager) brings forward a recommendation to the Panel that is set within a Report of Handling.
+7.1.1 If a planning application is determined under delegation, the considerations relevant to determination are set out and assessed within a 'Report of Handling'.
+The Report of Handling also lists all the relevant plans and reports that were assessed and sets out a range of regulatory requirements and information.

+7.1.2 If a planning application is determined by the Regulatory Panel or full Council, the senior appointed officer (Service Lead for Planning and Building Standards) brings forward a recommendation to the Panel that is set within a Report of Handling.
 The Report of Handling takes the same form as Reports of Handling relevant to planning applications determined under delegation.